ipleiria-robotics/AAM3ECU-EV/README.md

 Arduino ARM M3 Engine Control Unit for Electric Vehicles

 ## Overview
-This projects represents the design and development of a low cost ECU, henceforth known as Arduino ARM M3 Engine Control Unit for Electric Vehicles (AAM3ECU-EV), aimed for electric utility vehicles.
-The main contributions of this work are: the AAM3ECU-EV overall cost is low; the parametrization learning curve is fast due to the use of Arduino framework; safety measures are included by means of Bus isolation, outputs current and temperature shutdown.
-Moreover the Hardware and Software of the AAM3ECU-EV is open source.
+This repository contains the design and implementation of a low cost ECU, henceforth known as Arduino ARM M3 Engine Control Unit for Electric Vehicles (AAM3ECU-EV), aimed for electric utility vehicles.
+The main contributions of this work are: a low overall cost of the AAM3ECU-EV implementation; a fast parametrization learning curve due to the use of Arduino framework and the included safety measures, namely  of Bus isolation, outputs current and temperature shutdown.
+Moreover the both the Hardware and the Software of the AAM3ECU-EV is open source, available in this repository.

 ## Block Diagram of AAM3ECU-EV
 ![imagem](https://user-images.githubusercontent.com/68593587/88094065-d9e7e480-cb8a-11ea-95c8-3659049fcc7d.png)